Gaskell, Reginald Robinson

 http://www.findagrave.com/cgi-bin/fg.cgi?page=pv&GRid=103213492

 REGINALD was an architect in his father’s firm at Albert Chambers, Hull.
-Flt Lt GASKELL was the son of Councillor Peter and Sarah GASKELL of Inglewood, Newland Park, Hull.
+Flt Lt GASKELL was the only son of Councillor Peter and Sarah GASKELL of Inglewood, Newland Park, Hull.
 Councillor Peter GASKELL was Lord Mayor of Hull in 1918.
 He was an engineer of the Withernsea Drainage scheme and designed the Princes Hall and Holderness Hall picture palaces.
 He also sang in the local Hornsea choir.
 Alderman GASKELL died on 22nd April 1933 at the age of 77.
+His wife, Sarah Gaskell, died a month later, on 21st May 1933.
+Their youngest daughter, Gladys Irene Gaskell, inherited their estate.

 First name: